Essential Bookkeeping Tips for Freelancers: Income Tracking, Expense Management, & Tax Prep

 • Income Tracking: Document all earnings from various clients to ensure no payments are missed.

 • Expense Management: Log every business expense, categorizing them for easier tax calculations.
+More on tracking expenses effectively can be found at bookkeeping best practices.

 • Invoicing System: Create and send professional invoices promptly.
 Use templates to save time.